rjahanbakhshi/boost.taar/README.md

 ## To build the code after configuring

-Assuming that it's invoked from the root directory of the project.
+Assuming it is invoked from the project's root directory.

 ```bash
 cmake --build build